ubuntupunk/flearadar/documentation.md

 ## Overview

-This document provides an overview of the FleaRadar article system, including the file structure, components, and data flow.
+This document provides an overview of FleaRadar.

+1. Article System
+2. Authentication System

 ## File Structure